Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

-Several articles have reported\ [#fn-5]_ that the quantization of a pre-trained float Keras model using 8-bit precision can be performed with a minimal loss of accuracy, but that for lower bitwidth a quantization-aware training of the model is required.
-This is confirmed by our own experiments.
+Several articles have reported\ [#fn-5]_ that the quantization of a pre-trained float Keras model using 8-bit precision can be performed with a minimal loss of accuracy for simple models, but that for lower bitwidth or complex models a quantization-aware re-training of the quantized model may be required.

 The CNN2SNN toolkit therefore includes quantization-aware versions of the base Keras layers.

-Quantizing a standard Keras model using the ``quantize`` function replaces the base Keras layers with these quantization-aware layers (see the `quantize <../api_reference/cnn2snn_apis.html#quantize>`_ function).
+These layers are produced when quantizing a standard Keras model using the ``quantize`` function: it replaces the base Keras layers with their quantization-aware counterparts (see the `quantize <../api_reference/cnn2snn_apis.html#quantize>`_ function).

 Quantization-aware training simulates the effect of quantization in the forward pass, yet using a straight-through estimator for the quantization gradient in